syymza/syymza.github.io/_posts/2015-05-04-get-notified-when-someone-posts-an-article-from-about-javascript-on-hacker-news-using-nodejs-firebase-and-emailjs.md

 {% endhighlight %}

-Run your index with `node index.js`.
+Run your *index.js* file with `node index.js`.
 If you wait enough time, you should now see your terminal logging the ID of every new post published on Hacker News.
 We can now use this ID to retrieve the information about the specific post.
 Let's create a function that does exactly that: